Exact simulation scheme for the Ornstein-Uhlenbeck driven stochastic volatility model with the Karhunen-Lo\`eve

 \section{New simulation schemes based on the KL expansion}

 Based on the series expansion of $\Umth$ and $\Vmth$ in Eq.~\eqref{eq:UV}, we propose a new exact simulation scheme.
-In the numerical implementation, we must take only finite terms.
+In the numerical implementation, we must take only finitely many terms.
 However, we must not simply ignore the truncated terms as the contribution of them is more important as we take less terms.
-Therefore, we will sample random variates from the approximated distributions of them to compensate the truncated terms.
+Therefore, we will sample random variables from the approximated distributions of them to compensate the truncated terms.

-Let an even integer $\ns$ be the number of terms to take in the infinite sums.
+Let an even integer $\ns$ be the number of terms to take from the infinite series.
 The truncated terms in $\Umth$ and $\Vmth$ beyond the first $L$ terms are denoted by

-Let us also define several infinite sums that are useful in analyzing the above terms:
+Let us also define several infinite series that are useful in analyzing the above terms:

 The partial sums over the odd and even indices are denoted by single dot and double dots, respectively.
 For example,